5/8/2025

 Chief Executive Officer

 Maybe just add two other points on that.
-You know, again, with if if there's greater tariff impact in other sectors and building flows in other sectors, that could have some favorability against speculative at this point.
-But that could have some favorability on on construction, construction labor costs, G.C. cost and and trades and subs.
-And the other thing I'll say is, you know, we've we've this is a pretty low OPEC model.
-So we're not we're not burdened with a with a heavy, heavy OPEC impact from from tariffs.
+You know, again, with if there's greater tariff impact in other sectors and building flows in other sectors, that could have some favorability.
+Again, it's speculative at this point, but that could have some favorability on construction labor costs, GC costs, and trades and subs.
+And the other thing I'll say is, you know, this is a pretty low OpEx model.
+So we're not burdened with a heavy OPEX impact from tariffs.
 And lastly, the most important thing to unit economics is the top line.
-And as we're seeing our marketing messaging land, we saw a good joint volume coming out of the quarter.
-And our format, you know, the new newly optimized format is resonating with consumers.
-You know, I think the top line is the most important component.
+And as we're seeing our marketing messaging land, we saw a good join volume coming out of the quarter.
+And our format, you know, the newly optimized format is resonating with consumers.
+You know, I think that the top line is the most important component.
 We're keenly focused on that.

 speaker

 Understood.
 I appreciate the color there.
 If I could just one follow up on member rejoins.
-I know the last few quarters you've talked about it being strong.
-So one, you know, is it that strength continue through your strong winter season?
+I know over the last few quarters you've talked about it being strong.
+So one, you know, does that strength continue through your strong winter season?
 And two, any comments on how you're seeing Black Card in terms of members rejoining?

 speaker